Browser Focus RIP

 Black magic!
 The filter removes the parts that are not required and only the characters that are needed are passed into the input field.

-Although quite complicated, this attack is very real and you should take it seriously.
-When I saw Michal’s post on Full-disclosure, I knew what he was talking about because I used to play with earlier variations of this issue in the past.
-If the attacker places the malicious JavaScript logic on a critical place where users are heavily using the keyboard, the chances of composing the desired string are quite high.
-Think about blogs, wikies, forums, etc. This issue can be shipped as part of an AJAX worm which propagates on the top of MySpace, for example, and compromises the exploited users’ System registry.
-The registry, in Windows environments, contains sensitive information that can be used to compromise the victim’s identity: credit card numbers, VPN connections, passwords, you name it.
+Although quite complicated, this attack is very real and probably should be taken seriously.
+If the attacker places the malicious JavaScript on a critical place where users are heavily using the keyboard, the chances of composing the desired string are quite high.
+Think about blogs, wiki entries, forums, etc. This issue can be shipped as part of an AJAX worm which propagates on the top of MySpace, for example.

 Quite bad!
 My advice to you is to be careful.
-If you are using MySpace turn off JavaScript if possible.
-Don’t use your keyboard on dodgy websites.
-Use your mouse, at least it is safe for now.
+If you are using MySpace turn JavaScript off if possible.
+Don't use your keyboard on untrusted websites.

 Not correct.
 As mentioned in https://bugzilla.mozilla.org/show_bug.cgi?id=370092 and on FD, the big was fixed on Firefox trunk, before these reports.
 It’s not yet on the Firefox 2 branch.